saket-gogte14/kubernetes-deployment-simplewebapp/README.md

 ![image](https://user-images.githubusercontent.com/68593337/120643064-4f9f2b00-c493-11eb-803a-d83c908828fc.png)

-9) Checking the probes for below purposed : “Liveness” Probes are checking if the URL is responding without any error if the URL fails it will restart the container “Readiness” Probes are checking if the URL with health qualifier is responding without any error if it fails it will not accept any incoming Traffic
+9) Checking the probes for below purposes :
+        - “Liveness” Probes are checking if the URL is responding without any error if the URL fails it will restart the container
+        - “Readiness” Probes are checking if the URL with health qualifier is responding without any error if it fails it will not accept any incoming Traffic

     Below screenshot shows that the probes are doing their checks on the application containers:

               kubectl describe pod assignment-deployment